When infrastructure fails, your people still need a network.

 Runtime

-Dual 21700 lithium ion cells powered an N1 for more than six hours during testing while handling mesh networking, voice, and client applications without throttling or manual intervention.
+Dual 21700 lithium-ion cells powered an N1 for over six hours during testing under mixed network load, including mesh participation and active client usage.

 Mesh network